cms-analysis/CombineHarvester/docs/Main.md

   * Pruning the set of bin-by-bin nuisance parameters
   * Exporting to the text datacard format and creating the associated ROOT shape files

-All of these operations are performed either directly by class methods of the CombineHarvester class, or by calling higher-level helper functions.
+All of these operations are performed either directly by methods of the CombineHarvester class, or by using higher-level helper functions (see \ref high-level-tools below).
 By design all of the input required for these steps can be specified directly in the code.
 This makes it possible to quickly build a datacard from scratch in a single, self-contained file, without the use of any external scripts or configuration files.

-The other side of the feature set is the extraction of information about the fit model:
+Other functions include extracting information about the fit model:

   * Evaluating the expected rates of signal and background processes, both pre- and post-fit, and for the latter taking into account the nuisance parameter correlations
   * Similar evaluation of the background shapes, including the ability to scale, modify and re-bin the shapes in-place